maelvls/clockidup/index.md

 Features:

 - User-friendly `login` command for setting up and remembering the Clockify token;
-- De-duplication of time entries that have the same description.
+- De-duplication of time entries that have the same description;
+- Supports tasks (see below).

 ## Installation